-Clarification: Incorporates materials, ideas, or equipment from other content areas to generate ideas to create art.
+Clarification: Incorporate materials, ideas, or equipment used in other content areas to create ideas and processes in works of art.

 Performance Level Descriptor: To demonstrate proficiency, students will incorporate materials, ideas, or equipment from other content areas to generate ideas to create art.